OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The Mediterranean climate of Buje makes it an ideal wine-growing region, with some 23 wineries to be found in the area.
 The fall is prime wine-making season and a great time to get to know some of the local vintners and their produce.

-One of the most ethically-diverse towns in Bosnia & Herzegovina, Mostar bears the scars of its troubled past but also harbours a beautiful Ottoman-era bridge which gives the town its name: the Stari Most or ‘Old Bridge’.
+One of the most ethnically diverse towns in Bosnia & Herzegovina, Mostar bears the scars of its troubled past but also harbours a beautiful Ottoman-era bridge which gives the town its name: the Stari Most or ‘Old Bridge’.

 Located on the Adriatic coastline, Piran has been described as Slovenia’s Vienna thanks to its wonderfully well-preserved Venetian Gothic old town centre.
 While summertime can be rather crowded, the fall is the best time to visit Piran for warm weather and half the crowds.